 2. Freeze-Dried Fruit

 Keep a few packets of freeze-dried strawberries in your cabinet for busy days or when you are out of fresh fruit.
-While not chips, they can help satisfy a desire for crunchy foods.
+While not chips, they can satisfy a desire for crunch.
 Pair the fruit with a protein option like low-fat cheese, almonds, or a hard-boiled egg.

 Why I Like It